River Dee, Wales: Bangor to Eaton

+Eaton to Chester

-Approaching Churton and Aldford, the river crosses entirely into England, and passes the grand country house of Eaton Hall, seat of the Duke of Westminster.
-It then continues past the village of Eccleston and beneath the A55 North Wales Expressway, tracing northwards past the Roman Eaton Road to the Chester suburbs of Huntington and Handbridge before reaching the centre of Chester.
+The river then continues past the village of Eccleston and beneath the A55 North Wales Expressway, tracing northwards past the Roman Eaton Road to the Chester suburbs of Huntington and Handbridge before reaching the centre of Chester.
 In the city centre the river passes and around the Earl's Eye(s) meadow at Queen's Park.
 In this vicinity, the riverside is used as a recreation area with a bandstand, benches and boat cruises, being crossed by four bridges.
 The first is the Queen's Park Suspension Bridge, which forms the only exclusively pedestrian footway across the river in Chester.
 The second is the Old Dee Bridge, a road bridge and by far the oldest bridge in Chester, being built in about 1387 on the site of a series of wooden predecessors which dated originally from the Roman period.

 Above the Old Dee Bridge is Chester Weir, which was built by Hugh Lupus to supply power to his corn mills.
 Throughout the centuries the weir has been used to power corn, fulling, needle, snuff and flint mills.
 The same weir was used as part of a hydroelectric scheme in 1911 with the help of a small generator building which is still visible today, used as a pumping station for water since 1951.
 However the first water pumping station here was set up in 1600 by John Tyrer who pumped water to a square tower built on the city's Bridgegate.
 It was destroyed in the Civil War but an octagonal tower built in 1690 for the same purpose lasted until the gate was replaced with an arch in the mid-18th century.

 On this weir is a fish pass and fish counting station to monitor the numbers of salmon ascending the river, and also a weirgate for navigating the weir at spring tides.
 A little further downstream stands the Grosvenor Bridge (designed by architect Thomas Harrison of Chester), which was opened in 1833 to ease congestion on the Old Dee Bridge.
 This bridge was opened by Princess Victoria five years before she became Queen.

-The other side of the Grosvenor Bridge is the Roodee, Chester's race course and the oldest course in the country.
+The other side of the Grosvenor Bridge is the Roodee, Chester's racecourse and the oldest course in the country.
 This used to be the site of Chester's Roman harbour until, aided by the building of the weir, the River Dee silted up to become the size it is today.
 The only curiously remaining reminder of this site's maritime past is a stone cross which stands in the middle of the Roodee which exhibits the marks of water ripples.
 To the end of the Roodee the river is crossed by Chester's fourth bridge which carries the North Wales Coast railway line, before leaving Chester.
 This was the scene of one of the first serious railway accidents in the country, the Dee bridge disaster.